 In 1959 two African-American families put their foot down.

-Arlene Flax, six, had plenty of white playmates at Carswell Air Force Base, where her father, Technical Sergeant Weirleis Flax, was stationed.
+Arlene Flax, age six, had plenty of white playmates at Carswell Air Force Base, where her father, Technical Sergeant Weirleis Flax, was stationed.
 But as the Flaxes prepared for Arlene to enter the first grade in September 1959, they knew that when Arlene and her white playmates boarded a school bus, the white children would be dropped off at nearby Burton Hill Elementary School.
 Arlene would stay on the bus until it reached Como Elementary School on Horne Street almost twice as far away.

 Arlene asked her father why she couldn’t attend Burton Hill Elementary with her white friends.